AMReX-Astro/Nyx/Util/Diagnostics/README.md

 ## Usage

 This is a stand-alone application built on top of AMReX.
-Set the compiler value in 'GNUMakefile (`COMP` variable) and make an executable with:
+Set the compiler value in the `GNUmakefile` (variable `COMP`) and make an executable with:
 ```sh
 $ make -j 8